mshilts1/micro4R/README.md

     table](https://www.nature.com/articles/nmeth.3869).
 [Go
     ↓](https://github.com/mshilts1/micro4R?tab=readme-ov-file#step-3-data-processing)
 4. Create a “metadata” file with pertinent information on the samples and controls in your run.
-[Go to example ↓](https://github.com/mshilts1/micro4R?tab=readme-ov-file#step-4-metadata)
+[Go ↓](https://github.com/mshilts1/micro4R?tab=readme-ov-file#step-4-metadata)
-5. Bioinformatically remove suspected contaminants [Go to example ↓]().
+5. Bioinformatically remove suspected contaminants [Go ↓]().
 6. Do some basic sanity checking on the metadata, ASV, and taxonomy objects.
 [Go ↓]()
 7. Check the quality of the sequencing data by examining both the